JoshPeterSeale/CappsSQLDemo/README.md

 - username is admin
 - password is admin_password
 N.b.
 Username and password is configurable via the docker-compose at the moment

+## Import the template

+Since I have not included my docker volume as part of the gitlab repository, to start using the nifi flow I have created you must first import the demo_template.xml file found in the nifi directory.
+- Right click on the canvas
+- Click Upload Template
+- Select the demo_template.xml

+Following this must then turn on all of the processors:
+- Right click on each processor and press start

+Must also start the controller services:
+- Go in to ConvertRecord, click the arrow next to CSV Reader and press the Enable Icon.
+Repear for JSONRecord.
+- Go in to ConvertJSONToSQL, click arrow next to DBCPConnectionPool, press configure and add the password capps_passto the Password property value slot.
+Click apply and start up the service using the enable icon

 ## To access the psql db